Noise Levels in Crescent Park, Palo Alto, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Crescent Park sounds about 39% louder than Central Crescent Park to the human ear, a 4.8 dBA gap.
+To the human ear, noise in northeastern Crescent Park sounds about 15% louder than in eastern Crescent Park, a 2.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?